Ring (mathematics): Fraenkel and Noether

 The first axiomatic definition of a ring was given by Adolf Fraenkel in 1915, but his axioms were stricter than those in the modern definition.
 For instance, he required every non-zero-divisor to have a multiplicative inverse.
 In 1921, Emmy Noether gave a modern axiomatic definition of commutative rings (with and without 1) and developed the foundations of commutative ring theory in her paper Idealtheorie in Ringbereichen.

 Multiplicative identity and the term "ring"

-Fraenkel's axioms for a "ring" included that of a multiplicative identity, whereas Noether's did not.
+Fraenkel applied the term "ring" to structures with axioms that included a multiplicative identity, whereas Noether applied it to structures that did not.